 What have other users experienced with NT8?
 Do you trust it well enough to trade with it?
 I am talking about more hard core use with custom scripts and such.
 Just wondering what other peoples experience is or if its just me having issues with it.

-The following user says Thank You to Seahn for this post:
+The following 4 users say Thank You to Seahn for this post:

 The chance that you bump into one or another bug, is very significant, as with all software.